PeterDorich/IoTIrrigationValve/README.md

-New repo for my portion of the IOT IRRIGATION VALVE project

-Project took place in 2017-2018.

-Re-uploading only MY section as to not show others work on my portfolio
+IoT Irrigaton Valve System:

 ![project_overview](/project_documents/Valve_System.png)

+The project was split into three equal parts.
+1.The Valve Logic.
+2:The Communications Hub.
+3:The user interface.

+This repo will only contain my portion of the project, The Communications Hub.

 *******************************************************************************